Become an Agency Partner

 Organizations eligible for partnership include:

-- Nonprofits with a 501(c)(3) status or faith-based organizations offering food assistance
+Nonprofits with 501(c)(3) status or faith-based organizations that provide food assistance

-- Agencies that provide food directly to the public through emergency food services or meal programs
+Programs that provide food directly to the public through pantries, meal programs, or other emergency food services

 For federal food program partnerships serving individuals, families, seniors, and children, contact programs@foodbankofalaska.org for more details.